Financial Arrangements

 2. Sign up for interest-free monthly payments through Nelnet, our payment plan provider.
 Nelnet allows students to spread payment over a longer term and simplify paying for graduate programs.

-1. Nelnet charges a single plan fee of $80 per year or $55 per semester.
+1. Nelnet charges a single plan fee of $55 per semester.

 2. Applications are available online.